Transaction Anatomy

 4 B

-The serialised rung with all blocks and their witness fields (signatures, pubkeys, preimages), plus coil metadata and relay definitions.
+[LadderWitness, MLSCProof].
+LadderWitness = the serialised rung with all blocks and their witness fields (signatures, pubkeys, preimages), plus coil metadata and relay definitions.
+MLSCProof = the Merkle proof linking the revealed conditions to the conditions_root: rung index, revealed conditions, sibling hashes.
+Used when the conditions_root was committed without an internal-pubkey tweak.

 3. Inside the Ladder Witness